Is Reinforcement Learning (Not) for Natural Language Processing: Benchmarks, Baselines, and Building Blocks for Natural Language Policy Optimization: Abstract

 \section{Abstract}

-We tackle the problem of aligning pre-trained large language models (LMs) with human preferences.
+{ \thefootnote } We tackle the problem of aligning pre-trained large language models (LMs) with human preferences.
 If we view text generation as a sequential decision-making problem, reinforcement learning (RL) appears to be a natural conceptual framework.
 However, using RL for LM-based generation faces empirical challenges, including training instability due to the combinatorial action space, as well as a lack of open-source libraries and benchmarks customized for LM alignment.
 Thus, a question rises in the research community: \emph{is RL a practical paradigm for NLP?}

-To help answer this, we first introduce an open-source modular library, \textbf{\framework{}\footnote{Code repository is available at: \url{https://github.com/allenai/rl4lms} \\ Project website including benchmark details, etc. is found at : \url{https://rl4lms.apps.allenai.org/}} (Reinforcement Learning for Language Models)}, for optimizing language generators with RL.
+To help answer this, we first introduce an open-source modular library, \textbf{\framework{}\footnote{Code: \url{https://github.com/allenai/RL4LMs}},\footnote{Project Website: \url{https://rl4lms.apps.allenai.org/}}} for optimizing language generators with RL.
 The library consists of on-policy RL algorithms that can be used to train any encoder or encoder-decoder LM in the HuggingFace library \citep{wolf2020transformers} with an arbitrary reward function.
 Next, we present the \textbf{\benchmark{} (General Reinforced-language Understanding Evaluation)} benchmark, a set of 6 language generation tasks which are supervised not by target strings, but by reward functions which capture automated measures of human preference. \benchmark{} is the first leaderboard-style evaluation of RL algorithms for NLP tasks.
-Finally, we introduce an easy-to-use, performant RL algorithm, \textbf{NLPO (Natural Language Policy Optimization)} that learns to effectively reduce the combinatorial action space in language generation.
-We show 1) that RL techniques are generally better than supervised methods at aligning LMs to human preferences; and 2) that NLPO exhibits greater stability and performance than previous policy gradient methods (e.g., PPO~\citep{schulman2017proximal}), based on both automatic and human evaluation.
+Finally, we introduce an easy-to-use, performant RL algorithm, \textbf{\nlpo (Natural Language Policy Optimization)} that learns to effectively reduce the combinatorial action space in language generation.
+We show 1) that RL techniques are generally better than supervised methods at aligning LMs to human preferences; and 2) that NLPO exhibits greater stability and performance than previous policy gradient methods (e.g., PPO~\citep{schulman2017proximal}), based on both automatic and human evaluations.